I’ve missed a period

 I’m bleeding in-between my periods

 This can also be known as spotting, when you find blood in your underwear even though your period isn’t due.
 There are lots of different reasons why this can happen, from starting the contraceptive pill, taking certain medication, or an STI like chlamydia.
 If you’re concerned about this, or it’s been going on longer than three months, chat to your GP.

 I’ve not started my period yet

-It might seem like everyone else around you has started your period, but your time will come – some people just hit puberty later!
+It might seem like everyone else around you has started their period, but your time will come!
+Some people just hit puberty later!
 Your period can start from the ages of 8-16, but usually happens around two years after the first signs of puberty start showing (things like growing breasts, getting underarm hair etc).
-If you haven’t started your period by 16 it’s worth chatting to your GP about it – it could be that late puberty runs in your family; your body might be feeling the impacts of being underweight, exercising too much and stress; or they can look into things like a hormone imbalance.
+If you haven’t started your period by 16 it’s worth chatting to your GP about it.
+It could be that late puberty runs in your family; your body might be feeling the impacts of being underweight, exercising too much and stress; or they can look into things like a hormone imbalance.